edwinrainville/AMATH583/ps3/Questions.rst

 ----

 1. What does `argv[0]` always contain?
+The variable 'argv[0]' always contains the first command that is typed into the command line.
+Therefore when you type the command to run a program such as './repeat.exe' then argv[0] will be equal to './repeat.exe'.

 2. Which entry of `argv` holds the first argument passed to the program?
+The first argument that is passed to the program is contained in 'argv[1]' which is the second index of the array of pointers of argv.

 3. Which entry of `argv` holds the second argument passed to the program?
+The second argument that is passed to the program is contained in 'argv[2]' which is the third index in the array of pointers of argv.

 4. How would you print just the last argument passed to a program?
+You could print just the last argument passed to a program by subracting one index from the number of arguments passed in that is saved in 'argc'.
+Therefore, to print the last argument you could use a command such as 'std::cout << "Last argument is : " << argv[argc-1] << std::endl;'.

 float vs double
 ----------------